-Grants and Projects on Newcastle City Council Land
+Grants and Projects on City Of Newcastle Land

 With a number of external grants annually available to community groups (organisations), we have designed the Community Infrastructure Projects Preliminary Proposal Form

 (pdf) for organisations to provide a brief summary of the proposed Infrastructure Project to be undertaken on land owned or managed by Council.
 This process applies to all projects funded by organisations, with or without financial support via grants.